stsolovey/simple_tcp_server/README.md

 # Simple TCP Server

 [![Go Reference](https://pkg.go.dev/badge/golang.org/x/example.svg)](https://pkg.go.dev/golang.org/x/example)

-This is a simple TCP server written in Go that listens on `localhost:4080`.
+This is a simple TCP server written in Go that listens on the host and port specified in the `.env` file.
 It logs incoming messages and sends back a confirmation message.

 ## Getting Started

 ### Prerequisites

 - Go (https://golang.org/dl/)
+- A `.env` file in the root directory with `HOST` and `PORT` specified.
+See `.env.example` for format.

 ### Installing